-The information included in this Management Discussion and Analysis ("MD&A") dated August 7, 2012, is of the operating results and financial condition of Midas Gold Corp. ("Midas Gold" or the "Corporation") for the three and six months period ended June 30, 2012 compared to the three and six months period ended June 30, 2011.
+The information included in this Management Discussion and Analysis ("MD&A") dated November 9, 2012, is of the operating results and financial condition of Midas Gold Corp. ("Midas Gold" or the "Corporation") for the three and nine months period ended September 30, 2012 compared to the three and nine months period ended September 30, 2011.
 Amounts are presented in the Corporation's functional currency, the US dollar, unless otherwise stated.

-This MD&A is intended to help the reader understand the significant factors that have affected the Corporation's performance and which may affect its future performance and should be read in conjunction with the condensed consolidated interim financial statements of the Corporation for the three and six months period ended June 30, 2012 and 2011.
-The Corporation's condensed consolidated interim financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") and in accordance with International Accounting Standard 34 ("IAS 34") - Interim Financial Reporting.
+This MD&A is intended to help the reader understand the significant factors that have affected the Corporation's financial performance and which may affect its future performance and should be read in conjunction with the condensed consolidated interim financial statements of the Corporation for the three and nine months period ended September 30, 2012 and 2011.
+The Corporation's condensed consolidated interim financial statements are unaudited and have been prepared in accordance with International Accounting Standard ("IAS") 34 Interim Financial Reporting ("IAS 34"), using accounting policies that are consistent with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.